What Is an Ad Blocker and How Does It Work?

 For Chrome, follow these instructions:

-1. Select the three dots at the top right and select Settings.
+1. Select the three dots in the top-right corner, then select Settings.

 2. On the left sidebar, find Privacy and security, then select Site settings.